 5. Go Fishing (Only Where Permitted)

-Fishing trips (and a BBQ lunch for extra RM35 per pax) with Penang Nature Tour Guide Association costs RM150 per hour for a boat for up to 6 pax!
+Fishing trips (and a BBQ lunch for extra cost per pax) with Penang Nature Tour Guide Association include a boat for up to 6 pax!

 6. Camp On The Beach!
 (Advanced Booking Required)

-As long as you have your own tent and supplies, it’s almost free to camp on Monkey Beach and the other designated camp sites like at Pantai Kerachut (turtle beach) or Teluk Kampi.
+As long as you have your own tent and other camping supplies, it’s only RM5 to camp on Monkey Beach and other designated campsites on Pantai Kerachut (turtle beach) or Teluk Kampi.

-Let the staff at the entrance to the park know that you intend to camp before you fill up the register.
+Just let the staff at the park entrance know that you intend to camp before filling up the register.

-Ask for the location of the Ranger’s Station too.
-This is where you can get more information on where to camp as well as camping rules.
+Do ask for the location of the Ranger’s Station too, so you can get more information on where to camp as well as the camping rules.